mltorring/2024-05-06-AU-DK/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to students enrolled at the Human Security Research Project Design Course, Spring 2024.
+    This workshop is open to MA students enrolled at the Human Security Research Project Design Course, Spring 2024.
 </p>